Quasi-regular Dirichlet forms and the obstacle problem for elliptic equations with measure data: Introduction

+The inclusion above can be replaced by equality if we additionally assume that $\mu$ is smooth and replace ``for every" by ``quasi every" (with respect to the capacity associated with $\EE$).
+The characterization of $\mathbb M_0$ in this spirit is also possible for general operator $(L,D(L))$ but to state it requires the introduction of the notion of positive additive functional (see Section 3).

 The function $f: E\times\mathbb{R}\rightarrow\mathbb{R}$ is assumed to be continuous and nonincreasing with respect to the second variable.
-We also assume that $f(\cdot,0)\cdot m \in\mathcal{R}$ and for every $y\in\BR$, $f(\cdot,y)$ is quasi-integrable (see Section 2).
-These assumptions on $f$ but with the latter replaced by stronger assumption saying that $\sup_{|y|\le r}|f(\cdot,y)|\in L^{1}$ for every $r>0$ were used previously in many papers devoted to linear and nonlinear equations involving measure data and local operators (see, e.g., \cite{Betal.,Boccardo}).
+We also assume that $f(\cdot,0)\cdot m \in\mathbb M_0$ and for every $y\in\BR$, $f(\cdot,y)$ is quasi-integrable (weaker condition than integrability, see Section \ref{sec2}).
+These assumptions on $f$ were used previously in many papers devoted to linear and nonlinear equations involving measure data and local operators but with $f(\cdot,y)\in L^1(E;m)$ (see, e.g., \cite{Betal.,Boccardo}).
 Semilinear elliptic equations with quasi-integrable data and local operators were considered in \cite{OP}.
-Equations with quasi-integrable data and nonlocal operators were considerd for the first time in \cite{KR:JFA} (see also \cite{KR:SM}).
+Equations with quasi-integrable data and nonlocal operators were considered for the first time in \cite{KR:JFA} (see also \cite{KR:CM}).

 In the paper we do not impose any regularity assumption on the barriers $h_1,h_2$.
-Therefore to guarantee the existence of a solution we have to assume that they satisfy some kind of the separation condition.
-Roughly speaking, our condition says that between the barriers one can find some function being a difference of two natural potentials (see Section 3).
+Therefore to guarantee the existence of a solution we have to assume that they satisfy some kind of separation condition.
+Roughly speaking, our condition says (see Section 3) that between the barriers one can find some function $v$ such that $v$ is a difference of two natural potentials and $f(\cdot,v)\cdot m\in \mathbb M_0$.
+For instance, this condition is satisfied if $h_1\le \varphi(w)\le h_2$ and $f(\cdot,\varphi(w))\in L^1(E;m)$ for some $w\in D(L)$ and $\varphi$ being difference of two convex function and such that $\varphi(0)=0$.

-Since our data are irregular, the classical approach to (\ref{eq1.1}) via variational inequalities (see \cite{Brezis, Stampacchia}) does not apply.
-In the present paper by a solution to (\ref{eq1.1}) we understand a solution of the complementary system (see \cite{KS}).
-In the classical case of quasi-continuous barriers and $L^2$ data it is a pair $(u,\nu)$ consisting of a quasi-continuous function $u$ on $E$ and a measure $\nu\in\mathcal{R}$ such that
+Since our data are irregular, the classical approach to (\ref{eq1.1}) via variational inequalities (see \cite{AP,Brezis, Stampacchia}) does not apply (see, however, \cite{BrezisSerfaty} for the case $L=\Delta$).
+In the present paper by a solution to (\ref{eq1.1}) we understand a solution of the complementary system (see \cite{AP,KS}) associated with (\ref{eq1.1}).
+Roughly speaking it is a pair $(u,\nu)$ consisting of a quasi-continuous function $u$ on $E$ and a measure $\nu\in\mathbb M_0$ such that